The P.I. Toy Chest

 Treasures from the Past (and Present)

 Of course, all work and no play makes Jack a dull boy, so here's a short list of diversions for those of you who like to play.
+Or to collect.
 For games on the Web, and live, interactive Mystery Games, check out the Other Diversions in our Mystery Links section.

 I'd pass off the existence of this plushie as simply wishful thinking from collector geeks, but my mom often told us how much she treasured hers.
 It would have been made in the late thirties or early forties, when my mom would have been a star struck young tween, and William Powell and Myrna Loy starred as Nick and Nora Charles in the lucrative Thin Man franchise.
 This stuffed toy of their beloved wire-haired terrier Asta stood about 15" high, and 15" long, and sported a red collar and a leach with "ASTA" in white letters on the collar.